richafnu/Viva/Viva/glint/setup/360-competencies.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 8/23/2024
+ms.date: 1/22/2025
 ---

 # Viva Glint 360 competencies and reporting

-This section covers program competencies, survey guidance, report access and timing, and global reporting guidance.
+This section covers program competencies, survey guidance, report access and timing, and global reporting.

+>[!IMPORTANT]
+>The term "item" refers to any question or statement used in a survey.

 ## Competencies

 Competencies are a set of verifiable characteristics and skills that enable and improve the efficiency of performing work.

 - A Glint 360 cycle can include a maximum of 150 competencies.
-- The typical number is in the range 3-10.
+The typical number of competencies is in the range 3-10.
-- Except for the Competency Name and Description, competencies can't be added or deleted once a cycle is live.
+- Competencies can't be added or deleted once a cycle is live. *Competency Name and Description are exclusions to this rule.*
-- Competencies map only to ratings questions.
+- Only rating type items can be mapped to competencies.
-- The Glint Manager 360 template includes 13 competencies mapped to template rating questions.
+- The **Glint Manager 360 Program** template includes 13 competencies mapped to template rating items.
-- To go live, a cycle must have at least one competency-question mapping.
-Each competency must map to at least one question.
+- A cycle must have at least one competency-item mapped to it in order to move to Live status.

 ## Develop a competency model

 Develop a competency model which is relevant to the success criteria for your organization.
-Follow these recommended steps:

-- Collect information on what is considered success behaviors.
+- Collect information on what are considered success behaviors.
 - Draft critical behavioral statements.
 - Validate the competency model by comparing 360 results to desired business outcomes.